Yefym707/Game/README.md

 supplies.
 If a previous run was saved, you'll be offered to load it instead.
 Available difficulties are **easy**, **normal**, and **hard**.
 If unsure, press Enter for the defaults.
 You can optionally enable a cooperative mode where all survivors must escape together.
+Selecting scenario **0** launches a full four-part campaign, automatically progressing to the next chapter after each victory.
 Scenario **1** tasks you with finding an antidote and returning to the starting tile.
 Scenario **2** requires locating both car keys and fuel before escaping.
 Scenario **3** asks you to gather three radio parts then retreat to the start.
-Scenario **4** is a final
-stand: call for rescue and survive until it arrives.
+Scenario **4** is a final stand: call for rescue and survive until it arrives.

 In cooperative mode the group shares victory conditions – once the objective is met all surviving players must regroup on the starting tile to win together.